Info Source: Canada Revenue Agency

 Returns Compliance

 Through a variety of education and validation activities, we encourage individuals, businesses, and trusts to better understand their tax obligations and the consequences of non-compliance.
-We continually seek ways to proactively educate taxpayers with the goals of ensuring self-identification and deterring non-compliance.
+We continually seek ways to proactively educate taxpayers with the goals of facilitating compliance and deterring non-compliance.
 We enforce registration and complete validations and reviews to ensure that individuals, businesses, and trusts are compliant with their withholding, remitting, reporting, and filing obligations including payroll deductions, GST/HST, other levies, and non-resident taxes.

 Collections